 Memorable Manitobans: William Sanford Evans (1869-1949)

 Born at Spencerville, Ontario on 18 December 1869, the son of Rev. J. S. Evans and Mary Jane Vaux, he was educated at the Collegiate Institute in Hamilton, Ontario, Victoria University and Columbia University.
 He subsequently moved to Manitoba and became active in the publishing industry of his new province, founding the Winnipeg Telegram and writing a book on Canadian Imperialism during the Second Boer War.
-In 1920, he co-founded a publishing firm specializing in grain industry news.
+In 1920, he co-founded a publishing firm specializing in grain industry news which continued through his later political career.
 He wrote The Canadian Contingents and Canadian Imperialism (1901).

-On 24 January 1900, he married Mary Irene Gurney with whom he had four children: Katherine Jeanne Evans (b 1900, wife of Alan B. Harvey), Eleanor Evans (b 1902, wife of George B. Binns), Gurney Evans, and Mary Margaret Evans (b 1912, wife of Chris Sanford).
+On 24 January 1900, he married Mary Irene Gurney with whom he had four children: Katherine Jeanne Evans (1900-?, wife of Alan B. Harvey), Eleanor Evans (1902-?, wife of George B. Binns), Gurney Evans, and Mary Margaret Evans (1912-?, wife of Chris Sanford).
 He was President of the first Canadian Club, organized in Hamilton, helped to found the Canadian Club of Winnipeg and served as its President from 1911 to 1912.
 He also served as President of the Winnipeg Stock Exchange.
 He was awarded an honorary doctorate by the University of Manitoba in 1936.
 His Winnipeg home, 208 Dromore Avenue, was designed by architect George Browne.

 Birth and marriage registrations, Manitoba Vital Statistics.